-HOUSTON – It was last Tuesday that 2 Investigates was first to report of a letter sent to Houston Independent School District leadership by the State of Texas Attorney General’s Office expressing electioneering concerns to the district during last fall’s election for a massive $4-billion-dollar bond.
+HOUSTON, Texas – On Tuesday, April 1, 2 Investigates first reported a letter sent to the Houston Independent School District’s leadership by the State of Texas Attorney’s General Office, expressing electioneering concerns over the district’s massive bond.

 SEE STORY HERE: Texas AG accuses Houston ISD of ‘electioneering’ during $4.4 billion bond campaign, threatens legal action